belle2/basf2/online_book/prerequisites/git.rst

 ``ssh`` as access protocol and for that you need to upload your public key to https://stash.desy.de.

-You should already have a ssh key and you should copy the the contents of the public key file and upload it `here
+You should already have a ssh key (see :ref:`onlinebook_ssh`) and you should copy the the contents of the public key file and upload it `here
 <https://stash.desy.de/plugins/servlet/ssh/account/keys>`_.